 In the 2019-20 school year, we will be offering Extended Day care at St. Agnes.
 Students who are registered in this program before school can be dropped off no earlier than 7 a.m.
 Parents must sign their child in and out each day.
 Students registered in the after school program must be picked up no later than 6 p.m.
 For more information about this program click on the following link: WCDSB Extended Day program

+The following information is an excerpt from the board website.
 For further information about the WCDSB Anaphylaxis policy please reference APH005: Anaphylaxis

 Healthy Drinks/ Healthy Active Living